Use the quick links below to jump to a particular section of our sights and activities coverage for Siem Reap.

 A variety of workshops, ateliers and artisan showrooms are home to impressive wares where you can find special gifts to take home from Siem Reap, while also learning how they are made — in Cambodia — by observing first-hand the efforts of skilled handicraft workers.
 Here’s our round up of where to find more meaningful artisan mementos at workshops, which are all free to ...
 Read more about Artisan workshops .

-On first impressions, Siem Reap might not seem like a shoppers’ haven, but there are options here and, believe me, it’s better than a few years ago when female expats had to be physically restrained from mugging arriving planes of visitors in the hope of getting their hands on trousers they could pull up past their knees.
-And don’t even get me started on the knickers thing, or we’ll be ...
-Read more about Clothes shopping in Siem Reap .
+On first impressions, Siem Reap might not seem like a fashion haven, but there are options here and, believe us, it’s better than a few years ago when female expats had to be physically restrained from mugging arriving planes of visitors in the hope of getting their hands on trousers (or knickers) they could pull up past their ...
+Read more about Clothes shopping .

 The word ‘souvenir’ is derived from the French for to remember, and far more than their beauty or intrinsic value that of course is the ultimate purpose of those odd trinkets we buy when we travel.
 We’re not really buying a thing so much as a memory trigger: for that moment on a rubbish day at home when our eye should fall on the misshapen elephant on the shelf that instantly transports us ...
 Read more about Handicrafts from Siem Reap: Are they really? .